 Conditional promises to give are recognized only when the conditions on which they depend are substantially met and the promises become unconditional.
 An allowance for uncollectible receivables is provided based on management's judgment including factors such as prior collections, type of contribution, and nature of the activity.
-No allowance has been recorded as of June 30, 2016 or 2015.
+The allowance was \$29,318 as of June 30, 2018.
+An allowance was not deemed necessary as of June 30, 2017.